Judiciary of India: Compensation

-Supreme Court and High Court Judges
+Supreme Court and High Court judges

-The President of India, vice-president, Supreme Court and High Court Judges and other constitutional authorities are paid from the Consolidated fund.
-Two acts deal with SC and HC judge compensation.
-The Supreme Court Judges (Salaries and Condition) Act deals with the compensation for Supreme Court Judges.
-The High Court Judges (Salaries and Condition) Act (1954) regulate the compensation of High Court judges.
+The Supreme Court and High Court judges are paid from the Consolidated fund.
+The Supreme Court judges (Salaries and Condition) Act deals with the compensation for Supreme Court judges while the High Court Judges (Salaries and Condition) Act (1954) regulate the compensation of High Court judges.
 Whenever compensation is amended, the Central Government must present it as a normal bill before Parliament.

-Subordinate Judiciary
+Subordinate judiciary

 NJPC decides the pay scale, allowances, facilities, etc. for subordinate judiciaries throughout the country.
 This commission was set up by the Government to comply with a Supreme Court order.
 The recommendations of NJPC, when accepted by the Supreme Court (after hearing any objection of Central or State Govt.), become binding The commission was set up based on recommendations from All Indian Judges Association.
 The Chief Justice of India recommended that the central government constitute a permanent body to avoid unnecessary delays.

-The first NJPC was constituted on 21 March 1996 on the order of Supreme Court in the landmark judgment All India Judges Association v UOI.
+The first National Judicial Pay Commission (NJPC) was constituted on 21 March 1996 on the order of Supreme Court in the landmark judgment All India Judges Association v UOI.
 The commission was headed by Justice K. J. Shetty (Ex- Supreme Court Judge).
 The commission submitted its report in 1999.
 It recommended raising the salaries of the subordinate judiciary and fixed their overall compensation.
 Ten years later, the second NJPC was headed by P.V.
 Reddi (Ex-Judge SC).